Inwerpsel/design-mode/README.md

 * **History UI**:
 The UI around history was expanded a lot recently, and there's still some nuances to figure out, as well as some possible new capabilities.
-* **Refactor how inspector frame is loaded**:
-Currently, it still requires a script to be added to the page after saving it.
-This script also runs some duplicate logic with the main document.
-It was also written without the realization that many (if not all) interactions with the iframe can be done synchronously (i.e. without `postMessage`).
-Addressing this is expected to significantly improve memory usage.
 * **Clean up CSS parsing and evaluation of inspection**:
 Currently, the algorithm used for most of the inspection still dates to the initial implementation of this repo, and the assumptions have changed enough so